ailibrarycloud/.github/profile/README.md

 🌈 Check out our repositories and projects to learn more about our products.
 Want to submit a bug or request a feature?
 Please create an issue.

 👩‍💻 Want to work with us?
-Please send a cover note explaining your experience and interest at careers@ailibrary.ai
+Please send a cover note explaining your experience and interests at careers@ailibrary.ai 🍪🍪🍪 If you know Python or Nextjs really well, we want you.

 🧙 We are currently working on open-source AI solutions that uses AI Library APIs.
 Want to get early access?
 Write to us at hello@ailibrary.ai